Kyler Murray: 2024

 In Week 2 against the Rams, Murray completed 17-of-21 passes for 266 yards and three touchdowns, earning a perfect passer rating as the Cardinals won 41–10.
 He became the second player in NFL history, and the first since 1974, to achieve a perfect rating with 250+ passing yards and 50+ rushing yards.
 After back-to-back losses at home, Murray and the Cardinals rebounded, winning three of their next four, with Murray leading a game-winning drive in all three wins and placing the Cardinals atop the Division after Week 8.
 In Week 10, Murray went 22 for 24 for 266 yards and three total touchdowns in a 31–6 win over the New York Jets, earning NFC Offensive Player of the Week.
 He finished the season with 3,851 passing yards, 21 passing touchdowns, and 11 interceptions to go with 78 carries for 572 rushing yards and five rushing touchdowns.
 Murray and the Cardinals finished with an 8–9 record and missed the postseason.

 2025

 In Week 5 against the Tennessee Titans, Murray suffered a foot injury.
-He would remain in the game, where he went 22 for 31 for 220 yards, but the Cardinals would lose 21–22.
-Murray would be ruled out for the next three games.
+He remained in the game, where he went 22 for 31 for 220 yards, but the Cardinals lost 22–21.
+Murray was ruled out for the next three games.
 On November 5, 2025, Murray was placed on injured reserve, ruling him out until December.
+On December 5, it was announced that Murray would miss the remainder of the season.

+On March 11, 2026, Murray was released by the Cardinals after seven seasons.
+Murray finished his Cardinals tenure ranking third in franchise history in passing yards (20,460) and touchdowns (121), and second in completions (1,974).

+Minnesota Vikings

+On March 12, 2026, Murray signed a one-year contract with the Minnesota Vikings, worth the veteran's minimum salary, $1.3 million.
+On August 11, it was announced that Murray would be the Vikings' starting quarterback for the 2026 season over J. J. McCarthy.
+During his Vikings debut against the Green Bay Packers, he suffered a concussion after taking a late hit and was removed from the game for further evaluation.